-Physical Education (PE) Uniform: The PE uniform is only to be worn on timetabled PE lesson days or attending a sporting event.
+Physical Education (PE) Uniform: The PE uniform is only to be worn on timetabled double PE lesson or attending a sporting event.

-House Polo Tops: House tops are to be worn for approved House Activities and Sports Day in partnership with full Sports Uniform.
+House Polo Tops: House tops are to be worn for approved House Activities and the Sports Carnival in partnership with full Sports Uniform.